LastL2/Awesome-Last/README.md

 # Awesome-Last
-Awesome Last is an [awesome-inspired](https://github.com/sindresorhus/awesome/blob/main/awesome.md) public repository designed to be a community-driven resource for blockchain & web3 development.
+Awesome Last is a public and community-driven resource for blockchain & web3 development inspired by [awesome](https://github.com/sindresorhus/awesome/blob/main/awesome.md).
 Maintained by the devs at [last.net](https://last.net), it's the LAST developer resource you need!
 You are welcome to contribute to this resource - reach out for more info in the Last social channels.

 # Table of Contents